Floquet-engineered moire quasicrystal patterns of ultracold Bose gases in twisted bilayer optical lattices: Abstract

 \section{Abstract}

-We obtain moiré quasicrystal patterns via Floquet-engineering intralayer-atomic interactions in twisted bilayer hexagonal optical lattices of ultracold atoms.
-By tracking the density wave amplitude, we partition the dynamical evolution into four distinct stages and verify the pattern changes of each stage in both real and momentum space.
-The spatial symmetry of the patterns is intimately tied to the modulation amplitudes and frequencies.
-Consequently, appropriately reducing the modulation frequency and increasing the amplitude will facilitate lattice symmetry breaking and the subsequent emergence of rotational symmetry.
-Most notably, at specific parameters, a twelve-fold ($D_{12}$) moiré quasicrystal pattern emerges which closely resembles that observed in twisted bilayer graphene.
-The momentum-space patterns likewise exhibit pronounced rotational symmetry, with those in real space showing good agreement at specific instants.
-The patterns obtained exhibit remarkable sensitivity to the modulation frequency, suggesting that this frequency-dependent pattern formation could be exploited for quantum precision measurement.
-Our findings introduce a new paradigm for investigating the quasicrystals and their associated symmetries in ultracold atomic system.
+We investigate the formation of moiré quasicrystal patterns in Bose gasses confined in twisted bilayer optical lattices via Floquet-engineered intralayer atomic interactions.
+Dynamical evolutions of the total density wave amplitude exhibit the stage for the emergence of moiré quasicrystal patterns, where the pattern formation is closely associated with the momenta of collective modes excited by the weak periodic drive.
+Through analyzing the radial and angular density wave amplitude, we find that these new collective modes are only coupled radially and cannot be decoupled eventually.
+The symmetry of quasicrystal patterns can be easily manipulated by the modulation frequencies and amplitudes.
+Reducing the frequencies and increasing the amplitudes can both facilitate lattice symmetry breaking and the subsequent emergence of rotational symmetry.
+Notably, a twelve-fold quasicrystal pattern emerges under specific parameters, closely resembling the moiré quasicrystal in twisted bilayer graphene.
+The momentum-space distributions also exhibit high rotational symmetry, which is consistent with the real-space patterns at specific evolution times.
+Our findings establish a new quantum platform for exploring quasicrystals and their symmetry properties in ultracold bosonic systems.